-Discover 20,000 endangered sea turtlesRas Al Jinz, Oman
+Discover a secret enclave of sea turtlesRas Al Jinz, Oman

 You could be forgiven for thinking you’re exploring Australia’s Great Ocean Road or cruising California’s west coast when you sink your toes into the sand at Ras al Jinz in Oman.
 Beautiful rock formations fringe this beach on the east of the Arabian Peninsula, but if the golden cliffs aren’t enough of a drawcard, the endangered green sea turtles that return each year to nest most certainly are.